-5. Conclusion
+5. CONCLUSION

 The study provides insights into the effects of premixed human insulin and basal-bolus insulin analogs on the quality of life of patients in Egyptian teaching and insurance hospitals.
 Contrary to expectations, patients using basalbolus insulin analogs showed better glycemic control and quality of life compared to those using premixed human insulin.
-Factors such as the type of insulin utilized, sociodemographic characteristics, and social class contribute to the differences in patients' perspectives between the groups.
-The findings highlight importance of considering patients' perspectives and preferences when selecting insulin regimens to optimize their quality of life.
+Factors such as the type of insulin utilized, sociodemographic characteristics, and social class contribute to the differences in patients' perspectives between the findings two groups.
+The highlight the importance of considering patients' perspectives and preferences when selecting insulin regimens to optimize their quality of life.